 Occurrence of extravasation

-Most common side effects of Injectafer
+Most common side effects of Injectafer (ferric carboxymaltose injection)

-• The most common side effects of Injectafer in the pivotal trials (reported by ≥2% of study patients) were: nausea (7.2%); hypertension (4%); flushing (4%); injection site reactions (3%); erythema (3%); hypophosphatemia (2.1%); dizziness (2.1%); and vomiting (2%)
+• The most common side effects of Injectafer (ferric carboxymaltose injection) in the pivotal trials (reported by ≥2% of study patients) were: nausea (7.2%); hypertension (4%); flushing (4%); injection site reactions (3%); erythema (3%); hypophosphatemia (2.1%); dizziness (2.1%); and vomiting (2%).

-Review the most common adverse events reported during pivotal trials
+Review the most common adverse events reported during pivotal trials.

 References:

 1. Injectafer®.
 Package insert.
-American Regent, Inc.; 2023.
+American Regent, Inc.; 2025.

 2. Venofer® (iron sucrose) injection, USP Package insert.
-Shirley, NY: American Regent, Inc.; 2020.
+Shirley, NY: American Regent, Inc.; 2022.

 4. INFeD® (Iron Dextran Injection USP) Package insert.
-Parsippany, NJ: Allergan, Inc; 2020.
+Parsippany, NJ: Allergan, Inc; 2021.

 5. Feraheme® (ferumoxytol injection) Package insert.
-Waltham, MA: AMAG Pharmaceuticals, Inc; 2020.
+Waltham, MA: AMAG Pharmaceuticals, Inc; 2022.

 6. Monoferric® (ferric derisomaltose) Package insert.
-Holbaek, Denmark: Pharmacosmos A/S; 2020.
+Holbaek, Denmark: Pharmacosmos A/S; 2022.

 12. Onken JE, Bregman DB, Harrington RA, et al. Ferric carboxymaltose in patients with iron-deficiency anemia and impaired renal function: the REPAIR-IDA trial.
 Nephrol Dial Transplant.
 2014;29(4):833-842.